 By Cristina Utti MFA, MA

 Many people who struggle with addiction go in and out of recovery programs.
 No one can or will change until they are ready.
 According to an article in Alcoholism Treatment Quarterly, readiness to change is made up of three components: motivation, willingness, and ability to change.
-Change has to be a priority in an addicts’ life.
-Even if they have the desire and the ability to change, it will not occur if they are not serious about recovery and put that first in their life.
+Change has to be a priority in the life of someone in recovery.
+Even if they have the desire and the ability to change, change will not occur if they are not serious about recovery and put that first in their life.

 Readiness to change (RTC) has five stages:

-- Pre-contemplation – In this stage, the alcoholic or addict does not recognize that they have a problem.
+- Pre-contemplation – In this stage, the person with the addiction does not recognize that they have a problem.
 They may “wish to change” but have no serious intention of changing.

-- Contemplation – The addict/alcoholic is aware that there is a problem, and he/she is contemplating change, but no action is taken.
+- Contemplation – The person is aware that there is a problem, and they are contemplating change but not yet taking action.

-- Preparation – This is the stage in which a decision is made to change.
+- Preparation – The person makes a decision to change.

-- Action – The necessary steps are taken to do something about their addiction or alcoholism.
+- Action – The person takes the necessary steps to begin addressing their substance use disorder.

-- Maintenance – Having done the necessary work to build a foundation in recovery, steps are taken to prevent relapse and maintain positive behaviors.
+- Maintenance – Having done the necessary work to build a foundation in recovery, the person takes steps to prevent relapse and maintain positive behaviors.

-While most research focuses on treatment as a mechanism used to help an addict change their life, in a study done by DiClemente in 2007, individual characteristics of hope, resiliency, family functioning, and craving were examined.
+While most research focuses on treatment as a mechanism used to help someone suffering from addiction, a 2013 study examined the role of individual characteristics of hope, resilience, family functioning, and craving in recovery.

-Hope – Hope was measured using the 12 item Herth Hope Index by a series of questions/answers by the participant.
-The higher the hope factor, the stronger the motivation for change.
+Hope – The study revealed that the higher the hope factor, the stronger the motivation for change.

-Craving – The Obsessive-Compulsive Drinking Scale was used to measure craving.
-There is much debate as to whether an addict can control compulsive behavior.
-This scale was used to measure the brain’s propensity for craving the substance of addiction.
+Craving – There is much debate as to whether a person suffering from addiction can control compulsive behavior.
+The study measured the the brain’s propensity for craving the substance of addiction.